Before Your Field Trip

-- Students must be with a teacher or chaperone at all times, regardless of age.
-Chaperones are responsible for the behavior of the students in their group.
+- Students must be within eyesight of their teacher or chaperone at all times, regardless of age.
+Chaperones are responsible for the behavior of the students in their group, including compliance with current COVID-19 safety guidelines.
 Please monitor students closely while in the Museum Store.

-- Please arrive to all program, performance, or special exhibit reservations at least 10 minutes prior to your reservation time; we may not be able to accommodate late arrivals.
+- Please arrive to timed reservations at least 10 minutes prior to your reservation time; we may not be able to accommodate late arrivals.
 Please pre-divide your students into groups for your reservations before your visit.
 Group numbers are listed in your confirmation email.